 - AED's will be placed where they are most likely to be used. - They will be placed on a wall mounted bracket as they need to be accessible at all times. - Staff and pupils will be alerted to its presence

 APPENDIX 13: Coronavirus (COVID-19)

-The College will follow the government guidance, as relevant and applicable, in regards to how to manage pupils, staff or visitors with symptoms of COVID-19.
-The primary aim will be to isolate the person who is unwell, and protect as much as possible and reasonable any individual who is any close contact with them.
+The College will follow any future government guidance, as relevant and applicable, regarding how to manage pupils, staff or visitors with symptoms of COVID-19 or any similar disease outbreak.